HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/glvl.md

 !!! note
     These video guides are old and are for Sonic GLvl 0.5.7.
 It's recommended you use the latest 0.9 version instead.
     Even if 0.9 is a more recent version, the general way of working with it remains the same, hence why these videos are still relevant.

-# How to use Sonic GLvl with Sonic Generations

 #### Part 1 (Getting Levels and Camera Controls)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/e6olKDqFkR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>